Finding the best iPad for you can be a little tricky at times, as much like the best iPhones there is a lot to choose from.

 When Is The Next iPad Coming Out?

-We're on high alert for any leaks and rumours, so be sure to stay tuned!
+For next year though, we're on high alert for any leaks and rumours, so be sure to stay tuned!